jtulak/HomeAssistantBlueprints/README.md

 # HomeAssistant

-# Credit to mo-harry, and tachikoma1373 for contributing their fixes to the blueprint.
+Initially forked from Damian666, credit to mo-harry, and tachikoma1373 for contributing their fixes to the Lidl controller blueprint.
-# Thanks guys :)